New York City, New York

 The initiative is not only a parks project, but also an ongoing commitment to community health and planning.
 CPI is now poised to contribute to the broader field of public health research and urban policy through the PARCS Study, a partnership between NYC Parks and the City University of New York Graduate School of Health Policy and Public Health.

-With funding from the National Institutes of Health, the New York State Health Foundation, Bryant Park Corporation and the Robert Wood Johnson Foundation, this multi-year study is analyzing the impact of CPI parks on New Yorkers' health and community well-being.
+With funding from the National Institutes of Health, the New York State Health Foundation, Bryant Park Corporation, and the Robert Wood Johnson Foundation, this multi-year study is analyzing the impact of CPI parks on New Yorkers' health and community well-being.

 The Community Parks Initiative is exemplary in its use of comprehensive data analysis to guide the intentional distribution of limited park resources.
 NYC Parks is investing over $300 million in capital investment in underinvested parks, transforming largely barren, asphalt lots into modern, dynamic park designs that meet community recreational needs.

-To ensure the long-term success of these new community parks, NYC Parks is complementing the substantial capital investment with concentrated maintenance efforts and smaller interventions and activations such repainting park benches, organizing plantings or park clean-ups, and hosting sports days.
+To ensure the long-term success of these new community parks, NYC Parks is complementing the substantial capital investment with concentrated maintenance efforts and smaller interventions and activations such as repainting park benches, organizing plantings or park clean-ups, and hosting sports days.

 Most importantly, CPI is growing the community of local park advocates and stewards who use, care for, and will serve as voices for the park's continued success and longevity.
 The Community Parks Initiative demonstrates that this holistic approach can dramatically improve the quality of life for millions living in underinvested park communities.